goinskj/MovieParser02/README.md

 # Movie Parser

 Movie Parser helps users find the most popular movies or the highest rated movies.
 Users can favorite their movies as they wish.
-Favorites movies will be saved using the Room Database and Android Architecture Components(Room, LiveData, ViewModel and Lifecycle).
+Favorited movies will be saved using the Room Database and Android Architecture Components(Room, LiveData, ViewModel and Lifecycle).

 ## Installation